-- 23. The Mayor has shown good leadership on the issue of improving air quality in London, and we support this aim.
+- 24. The Mayor has shown good leadership on the issue of improving air quality in London, and we support this aim.
 The draft LES effectively links with the draft Mayor's Transport Strategy (MTS), clearly laying out the Mayor's policies and proposals in how he plans to tackle the issue.
 But we feel the crucial role the boroughs play needs to be reflected more; as does the fact that they need more support in this endeavour.
 We are disappointed not to see reference to the Go Ultra Low City Scheme in the draft LES and MTS given the boroughs, TfL and the Mayor are working jointly on this.
 We want the final LES (and MTS) documents to include recognition of charging points for car clubs and autonomous vehicles as well as for residential charging.
 We welcome acknowledgement that an increase in charge points will have impacts on London's energy demand, but the document does not set out any specific action on this.
 We would welcome a commitment from the Mayor to host, coordinate or facilitate a number of technology trials with the view of informing future adoption.
-This issue is closely related to that of parking in London, and encouragement to prioritise parking for car clubs and Ultra Low Emission Vehicles (ULEVs) will be important as London looks to decarbonise and clean its dirty air. - 24.
+This issue is closely related to that of parking in London, and encouragement to prioritise parking for car clubs and Ultra Low Emission Vehicles (ULEVs) will be important as London looks to decarbonise and clean its dirty air. - 25.
 Brexit is an opportunity for the UK to introduce stronger air quality targets.
-We will work with the Mayor to help lobby central government for this, as well as identify areas that London can implement more stringent measures. - 25.
+We will work with the Mayor to help lobby central government for this, as well as identify areas that London can implement more stringent measures. - 26.
 We want the Mayor and TfL to commit to working with any London borough, central, inner or outer, that wants to deliver a zero emission zone sooner than targeted.
-We feel the supporting text on page 99 needs to make reference to regulatory and potentially legislative changes that are needed for zero emission zones. - 26.
+We feel the supporting text on page 99 needs to make reference to regulatory and potentially legislative changes that are needed for zero emission zones. - 27.
 We want to see the Mayor and TfL go further and faster on a number of the targets set out.
 We believe 2037 is not soon enough for all buses to be zero emission.
-The technological advancements seen in recent years mean we think this target could be achieved sooner.